greysun/word2vec-visualization/README.md

 Authors: Phi Van Thuy and Taishi Ikeda

 - Two types of distances: Cosine distance and Euclidean distance
-- There are totally 8 different models for the English and the Japanese data
+- Totally 8 different models for the English and the Japanese data
 - Run server: python -m SimpleHTTPServer 8888

 - Main files and folders: